anindyasarup/learning-go/Writerside/topics/primitive-datatypes.md

 5. `byte` and `rune`:
     1. `byte`:
-        - An alias for `uint8`.
+        - An alias for `uint8`, or 8 bits.
         - Used to represent individual bytes or small integer values.
+        - Use cases including marshalling a json object to be sent across a network connection or reading to and from a file on the disk.
     2. `rune`:
         - An alias for `int32`.
-Used to represent Unicode code points.
+        - Used to represent Unicode code points, generally speaking a character in a string.
         - Useful for working with international characters.

    {style="alpha-lower"}